DaniBodor/MitoticScoring/UPDATES.md

 Back to [home](https://github.com/DaniBodor/MitoticScoring)

+## v1.30 - 08 July 2021
+- updates to observation list and options for mitotic stages, etc.

 ## v1.25 - 08 July 2021
 - __Added python code to create XMLs from results table (for YOLO training)__
 - Exporting image size to results table (needed for above)